-An 18 mL aliquot of field sample is preserved with 2 mL of 10% formaldehyde (final concentration of ~1% formaldehyde) in the field.
-Samples are sent to an external analytical lab within 60 days of collection and analyzed using a propidium iodide (PI) staining method and epifluorescence microscopy (Boulos et al. 1999).
+Cell count samples are preserved with formaldehyde in the field, kept in the dark at 4°C. Samples are sent to an external analytical lab within 60 days of collection and analyzed using a propidium iodide (PI) staining method and epifluorescence microscopy (Boulos et al. 1999).
 Cell counts are enumerated using an image analysis program calibrated for NEON samples.
 Additional quality assurance data related to the automated counts, including counts of a standard reference photo, are available in the expanded package.